MC10Inc/biostamp-js/README.md

 ### downloadRecording(recInfo, onPage [, startPage])

-Download pages of raw recording data.
+Download pages of recording data.

   * **recInfo**: A recording info object obtained through `getRecordingInfo()` or `listRecordings()`.
   * **onPage(pageNum, pageData)**: A function to handle a recording page.